 Police Apprehend Clarion Woman Wanted on Child Endangerment Charges

 CLARION BOROUGH, Pa.
-(EYT) – Clarion Borough Police have apprehended a Clarion woman accused of child endangerment and other offenses.
+(EYT) – Clarion Borough Police have apprehended a local woman accused of child endangerment and other offenses.

-Court documents indicate that the Clarion Borough Police Department filed criminal charges against 31-year-old Tunnell Pauline Hinderliter, on Thursday, September 22, in Magisterial District Judge Duane L. Quinn’s office.
+Court documents indicate that the Clarion Borough Police Department filed criminal charges against 31-year-old Tunnell Pauline Hinderliter, of Clarion, on Thursday, September 22, in Magisterial District Judge Duane L. Quinn’s office.

 After a brief search of the area, police observed Hinderliter coming out of a set of apartments.
 The officer made contact and informed Hinderliter that she has active warrants and is under arrest.